- When is the application deadline? →

 - What is the acceptance process and when will offers be made? →

 - Are students who have participated in RESESS before glad that they did? →

 When is the application deadline?

 The application deadline is February 15 at 11:59 p.m.
-Mountain Time.
+Eastern Time.

 The RESESS Internship is a multi-summer research experience, primarily funded by NSF, that is dedicated to increasing diversity in the geosciences.
 RESESS encourages applications from individuals who are members of a group that is historically underrepresented in the Earth or environmental sciences and from students who can demonstrate experience working towards raising awareness about the importance of the geosciences among broad or diverse segments of the population.

 - Citizens and permanent residents of the U.S.

 - Full-time students who are generally sophomores or juniors in college.

 - Students who are majoring in math, physics, geology, geophysics, physical geography, chemistry, or closely related topics.

 - Students with a cumulative GPA of 3.0 or higher.